-This short walk is from the bushwalking archives; the photos are scanned from slides (back in those days were you had think twice before taking every photo) and well before digital cameras were the norm.
+The short walk to Taroko Gorge is from the bushwalking archives; the photos are scanned from slides (back in those days were you had think twice before taking every photo) and well before digital cameras were the norm.
 I visited Taroko, which means “magnificent and beautiful“ in the local Truku Aboriginal language, on a student study tour to Taiwan back in 1995.
 Located in Eastern Taiwan in Hualien County, Taroko was formed by the Liwu River (“River of Mist”) which cut a steep gorge through the marble and gneiss rocks.

 As well as vantage points from the old highway, there are multiple hiking trails that provide views of the spectacular gorge:

 - Yanzikou Trail (Swallow Grotto Trail) – 1.4km.
 Follows part of the old highway along some of the narrowest, deepest and swiftest, sections of the Liwu River.
 A very popular trail with limited parking at both ends of the trail.
-More info.

 - Baiyang Waterfall Trail – 2.1km.
 A scenic and easy trail that passes through seven tunnels along the gorge before reaching the impressive, tiered Baiyang Waterfall.
-More info.

 - Shakadang Trail (Mysterious Valley Trail) – 4.1km (one-way).
 Another popular trail that’s built along the edge of the gorge.
-More info.

 - Lushui-Wenshan Trail – 5.5km (one-way).
 A rougher, more demanding and much less trafficked trail along part of the gorge and the surrounding subtropical forest.
 Access to the trail is a bit tricky and a permit is required.
-More info.

 - Zhuilu Old Trail (Jhuilu Old Trail) – 6km.
 A narrow walking track carved into the side of a cliff, well above the gorge.
 Numbers restricted and online permit required.
-More info.